Hiking the Castle Trail on Oʻahu, Hawaiʻi

 Maʻakua-Papali Ridge Junction

-At about 1.5 miles (2.4 km), the Maʻakua Ridge Trail will split, which is the start of the Papali Ridge Trail.
+At almost exactly 1.5 miles (2.4 km), the Maʻakua Ridge Trail splits with the beginning of the Papali Ridge Trail.

-At this split, go right up Papali Ridge to continue toward the Castle Trail.
+Here, go right to begin Papali Ridge and continue toward the junction for the Castle Trail.

 Papali Ridge Trail